viamrobotics/docs/docs/registry/advanced/iterative-development.md

 - **Sync Code and Test Remotely:** If you want your module to support a different architecture than your development workstation, you can sync your module code to a machine running your desired target architecture and test remotely.
   For example, if you are developing a module on a macOS computer, but want your module to support a Raspberry Pi running Linux on the `arm64` architecture, you can set up syncing for your module code to be able to continue development on your macOS workstation, but test on your remote Raspberry Pi.

-Both of these options involve deploying your module to the target test system as a [local module](/configure/#local-modules), without uploading it to the Viam registry.
+Both of these options involve deploying your module to the target test system as a [local module](/configure/#local-modules), without uploading it to the Viam Registry.
 Even if you have already published a version of your module to the registry, you might still find it useful to follow the steps in this section to verify that changes you make as part of releasing a new version work as expected on your target platform.

-Then, once you have tested it, you can [upload your module](/how-tos/upload-module/) to the Viam registry.
+Then, once you have tested it, you can [upload your module](/how-tos/upload-module/) to the Viam Registry.
 You can use [prerelease versioning](#use-prerelease-versioning) to publish a version of your module to the registry without affecting machines that are using stable versions of your module.

 {{< tabs >}}